xapian/xapian-docsprint/advanced/postingsource.rst

 Introduction
 ============

-Xapian::PostingSource is an API class which you can subclass to feed data to Xapian's matcher.
-This feature can be made use of in a number of ways - for
+:xapian-class:`PostingSource` is an API class which you can subclass to feed data to Xapian's matcher.
+This feature can be made use of in a number of ways - for example:
-example:

 As a filter - a subclass could return a stream of document ids to filter a query against.